AtlanticR/MSP/SearchPEZ/code/README.md

 **studyArea** |

 #### table_wsdb
-*creat table of overlapping data from WSDB
+* create table of overlapping data from WSDB

 [_example use_](#table_wsdb)